InSooBae/AirData/README.md

 - [x] Send select by ymDate of DB data

 ### Notice
-- First you have to install MYSQL.
+- First time you should install MYSQL.
 - You must include the external API in the resource directory of your JAVA Build path
 - DB does't have a sever.
 - I make this program assuming the DB server is open.
 So I recommend opening the server.
 And link with server.